OpenAstroTech/OpenAstroTracker/docs/using_oat/OAT to Astroberry.md

+---
+layout: default
+title: Connecting OAT to Astroberry
+parent: How to use the OAT
+nav_order: 4

+---

 # **Connecting Arduino based OAT to Astroberry Server.**

 This guide assumes you have Astroberry installed on a Raspberry Pi and you are able to access the desktop.
 (See [Astroberry Quick Start Guide](https://www.astroberry.io/docs/index.php?title=Astroberry_Server#Quick_Start "Astroberry Quick Start Guide") for Astroberry setup.)